MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPUPABulkImportStatus.md

 ```

 ## DESCRIPTION
-Retreieve information about the status of submitted user profile bulk upload jobs.
+Retrieve information about the status of submitted user profile bulk upload jobs.

 ## EXAMPLES